QLS-MiCM/Data-Science-Learning-Resources/README.md

 # Data Science Learning Resources
-This is a list of resources for learning data science.
-It will be kept open-ended in order to update it with
+This open-ended list created by McGill initiative in Computational Medicine (MICM) contains available online resources for learning data science.
+This is not a complete list

 ## Content